JBurrellIRL/ProjectFive/TESTING.md

 ![Site Content - Main Nav](docs/readme_images/navigation.png)
 ![Site Content - Footer Nav](docs/readme_images/footer.png)

+- *As a site user I can immediately understand the purpose of the site so that I can learn information about the website.*

+This user story is covered by the general site content, which has been worked on throughout the project.
+The site is clearly structured, from the site title to the text and image content on the site, and its purpose is clear from all aspects.

 - *As a site user I can view a list of products so that I can select a product that I'm interested in, to view or purchase.*

 The site user can browse a list of products for sale from the main navigation.
 By clicking into either the "genre" or "format" dropdown menus, they can click to view All Products.
 They can also click on the "Shop Now" action button in the middle of the homepage to reach the store.